 Why a Trees and Woodland Strategy?
-Rather than referring to a 'Forestry Strategy', we have named this document a 'Trees and Woodland Strategy' in order to recognise the importance of individual trees and tree groups in the landscape and their contribution to natural capital in the context of integrated land management in the National Park.
-In this document the terms 'woodland' and 'forest' are used interchangeably.
+Rather than referring to a 'Forestry Strategy', we have named the document a 'Trees and Woodland Strategy' in order to recognise the importance of individual trees and tree groups in the landscape and their contribution to natural capital in the context of integrated land management in the National Park.
+The terms 'woodland' and 'forest' are used interchangeably in the Strategy.
+This Strategy has been produced in line with the current Scottish Forestry guidance 'The Right Tree in the Right Place', in joint working Scottish Forestry.